QuangSang/SceneBuilder/README.md

 https://youtu.be/OSZW3lwVyR4

 Features:

-  - Character selection: select a character, add animation sequence with some timeline visualization, place it onto the scene with rotation
+  - Character selection: select a character, add animation sequence with some timeline visualization, place it onto the scene with rotation (you can right click or ESC while you're on a placing state to cancel)
   - Play/Reset/Clear a scene
   - Save/Load a scene

 Extensibility: